Constraining deviations from $\Lambda$CDM in the Hubble expansion rate: The datasets

 For our analysis, we utilize the following supernova (SNIa) datasets: (i) the PantheonPlus sample~\footnote{\url{https://github.com/PantheonPlusSH0ES/DataRelease}}, comprising 1701 light curves from 1550 distinct SNIa, spanning a redshift range of $0.001<z<2.26$~\cite{Scolnic:2021amr,Brout:2022vxf}.
 To mitigate the effects of peculiar velocities in nearby galaxies, we restrict our analysis to data with $z>0.01$; (ii) the five-year SNIa data from the Dark Energy Survey (DES)~\footnote{\url{https://github.com/des-science/DES-SN5YR}}, which includes 1635 SNIa covering a redshift range of $0.1<z<1.3$, supplemented by an additional 194 low-redshift SNIa in the range $0.025<z<0.1$.
 This combined dataset, totaling 1829 SNIa, is commonly referred to as DESY5~\cite{DES:2024jxu,2009ApJ...700..331H,2012ApJS..200...12H,Krisciunas:2017yoe,Foley:2017zdq}. (iii) the Union3 sample, consisting of 2087 SNIa~\cite{Rubin:2023jdq}.
 For our calculations, we employ the binned data~\footnote{\url{https://github.com/CobayaSampler/sn_data}}, which spans $0.05<z<2.26$.
 We have verified the consistency of our constraints—for instance, in the $w_{0}w_{a}\rm CDM$ cosmological model—with previous results, such as those reported in Ref.~\cite{DESI:2025zgx}.

-Note that the effects of deviations from $\Lambda$CDM on large-scale structure—as explored, for example, in Refs.~\cite{8ync-vrtz,SolaPeracaula:2017esw,Nesseris:2017vor,Khatri:2024yfr,Sahlu:2023wvl,Kazantzidis:2018rnb} —are not included in this work.
+Note that the effects of deviations from $\Lambda$CDM on large-scale structure, which have been explored, for example, in Refs.~\cite{8ync-vrtz,SolaPeracaula:2017esw,Nesseris:2017vor,Khatri:2024yfr,Sahlu:2023wvl,Kazantzidis:2018rnb}, are not included in this work.
 We leave this issue for future study.